enriquezm/smyles/sprints/sprint1.md

 date: '2021-11-04'
 ---

 Bits has sort of been something I've been wanting to do.
-Essentially, they're small, bite-sized, challenge for devs to try out.
+Essentially, they're small, bite-sized, mini tutorials for devs to try out.

-They're mainly targeted for people getting into programming, but anyone's welcome to try.
+They're mainly targeted for people getting into frontend dev, but anyone's welcome to try.